aavesh-iiitu/Tech-Opportunities/README.md

 # Tech-Opportunities

-This repository shows the list of all Electronics opportunities in upcoming fest , conferences , competitions and etc .
+This repository shows the list of all Tech-opportunities in upcoming fest , conferences , competitions and etc .
 Kindly Contribute by sending Pull request and help us all to get more updated !
 Cheers to Sharing !